 To explicitly select a subset of data to be cached, use the following syntax:

 CACHE SELECT column_name[, column_name, ...]
 FROM [db_name.]table_name [ WHERE boolean_expression ]

 You don’t need to use this command for the Delta cache to work correctly (the data will be cached automatically when first accessed).
 But it can be helpful when you require consistent query performance.

-You can check the current state of the Delta cache on each of the executors in the Storage tab in the Spark UI.
+You can check the current state of the Delta cache for each of the executors in the Storage tab of the Spark UI.

 Databricks recommends that you choose cache-accelerated worker instance types for your clusters.
 Such instances are automatically configured optimally for the Delta cache.

 To configure how the Delta cache uses the worker nodes’ local storage, specify the following Spark configuration settings during cluster creation:

 spark.databricks.io.cache.maxDiskUsage: disk space per node reserved for cached data in bytes

 spark.databricks.io.cache.maxMetaDataCache: disk space per node reserved for cached metadata in bytes